Causal Explanations for Image Classifiers: Evaluation

 \Cref{fig:cum_plots} shows cumulative plots of explanation sizes over the different tested models.
 Again, \rex dominates the other curves. \lime and \gradcam are, in general, the next best performing tools.
 The poor performance (almost linear) of \ks is interesting, suggesting that image explainability is not a natural fit for this method.

 \lime, when used for image classification, works best when provided with a segmentation mask of the image.
-For common datasets such as the ones we investigate, many high quality algorithms exist. \rex does not require such existing segmentation masks. \cite{blake2024explainable} conducted an investigation on brain MRI explainability using a different model and different data set and a similar, though not overlapping, set of explainability tools.
+For common datasets such as the ones we investigate, many high quality algorithms exist. \rex does not require such existing segmentation masks. \citet{blake2024explainable} conducted an investigation on brain MRI explainability using a different model and different data set and a similar, though not overlapping, set of explainability tools.
 On this dataset, \lime{}'s performance is hampered by medically meaningless segmentation.
-They found that \rex did not suffer from this problem, but performed well compared to the other tools on this different model and data.
+They found that \rex did not suffer from this problem, and performed well compared to the other tools on this different model and data.
+The reason for that is that \rex does not rely on segmentation at all.
+Instead, as described in \Cref{sec:algorithm}, it performs an iterative refinement by randomly partitioning the input and averages the results over a number of different random partitions.

 The performance of \rex is notable across all datasets for being very consistent in terms of the evaluation metrics.
 The other tools examined are not as consistent.
 Note that the values for IN and OUT in~\Cref{tab:resnet50_eval,tab:vit_eval,tab:conv_eval} are percentages of the explanation contained (or outside) the segmentation.
 As \rex{}'s explanations are already smaller than the others, this means that, in absolute terms, \rex also has fewer extraneous pixels.
 This holds because other tools (such as \lime) may have similar IN values, but a larger explanation size.